Local limit of the random degree constrained process: Proof of local weak limit result

-\item If there was a modification or an injectivity alarm before exploring vertex $\ver{\i} \in V(\rbrwtree)$:
+\item If there was a modification or an injectivity alarm before exploring vertex ${\ibf} \in V(\rbrwtree)$:

-In this case we grow $\rbrwtree$ according to the PPP $\rbrwppp{X}{\ver{\i},v}$.
-If there was a cycle alarm in the graph exploration then its output is already defined as a cycle alarm.
-If there was no cycle alarm in the graph exploration then $\modtree$ and its embedding $\tilde{v}^n$ are generated as $\exptree$ and $v^n$ (detailed in \refS{subsec:two-phase-algo}) independently of~$\rbrwtree$. \end{itemize} \end{definition}
+In this case we grow $\rbrwtree$ according to the PPP $\rbrwppp{X}{{\ibf},v}$.
+If there was a cycle alarm in the graph exploration, then its output is already defined as a cycle alarm.
+If there was no cycle alarm in the graph exploration, then $\modtree$ and its embedding $\tilde{v}^n$ are generated as $\exptree$ and $v^n$ (detailed in \refS{subsec:two_phase_algo}) independently of~$\rbrwtree$. \end{itemize} \end{definition}

-\begin{lemma}[Correct marginal distributions] The construction of Definitions~\ref{def:coupling-rbrw} and \ref{def:mod-alarm} indeed produces an output which has the same distribution as the output of the two-phase exploration of $G^n_*$ (described in \refD{def:exploration-output}).
-In particular, the output is either a cycle alarm with the same probability or the joint distributions of $\left( \exptree,\,v^n \right)$ and $\left( \modtree,\,\tilde{v}^n \right)$ are the same. \end{lemma}
+\begin{lemma}[Correct marginal distributions] The construction of Definitions~\ref{def:coupling-rbrw} and~\ref{def:mod-alarm} indeed produces an output which has the same distribution as the output of the two-phase exploration of $G^n_*$ (described in \refD{def:exploration-output}).
+In particular, the output is either a cycle alarm with the appropriate probability or, given that there was no cycle alarm, the conditional joint distributions of $\left( \exptree,\,v^n \right)$ and $\left( \modtree,\,\tilde{v}^n \right)$ are the same. \end{lemma}

 \begin{proof} This follows from the definition of the exploration process. \end{proof}